simonpcouch/predictivebench/README.md

 [DSBench](https://arxiv.org/abs/2409.07703), a data science LLM evaluation, in R using [vitals](https://vitals.tidyverse.org/).

-The original benchmark contains 466 data analysis questions:
+The original benchmark contains 466 data analysis questions.
+This implementation of the benchmark diverges from the original in a few
+ways:

 - In DSBench, each question has a multiple choice answer.
 This is an
   issue: very seldomly in real life do data science tasks end with a multiple choice answer.
-Also, this increases the risk of sandbagging, where models will realize they’re being evaluated and their behavior might change as a result.
-DSEval rephrases questions to have open-ended answers.
+Also, this increases the risk of sandbagging, where models will realize they’re being evaluated and their behavior might change as a result. dseval rephrases questions to have open-ended answers.
 - In DSBench, the .xslx, .csv, and other source files are inlined into the user prompt.
-In DSEval, models are situated in a working directory where those files exist.
+In dseval, models are situated in a working directory where those files exist.
 - File names and references are renamed to be less indicative of competition data science / model evaluations, also to descrease the